Four Words to Stand On

 Four Words to Stand On is the first extended play (EP) released by Northern Irish indie rock band Two Door Cinema Club, released in Belfast on 26 March 2008.
 The album was released elsewhere on 20 January 2009.
-On March 23, 2018, for the first time the band shared the EP online to celebrate its 10-year anniversary.
-It could be played on Spotify, Apple Music and other streaming services.
+On 23 March 2018, to commemorate its 10-year anniversary, the band shared the EP online, making it available for streaming on services such as Spotify and Apple Music.